billautomata/vr-tb03/DESIGN.md

 # audio channel selector component
 * [ ] refresh list when open
 * [ ] indicate which ones are connected, multiple connections are possible
-* [ ] check for an array of channels, fan out to them
+* [ ] check for an array of channels specified on initial value, fan out to them

-# slider / butan
-> A visual element that is locked on 2 dimensions and limited in the remaining

-* user set properties: initialValue
-* events: changed (value was changed), override (set value [0,1])

 # synth
 * [x] oscillator select